 - At least two assessors observing the pre-season trial games

-- Assessment from the Club’s Junior Development Coach where he has observed players during Skill Development and Academy sessions held at the indoor training room.
+- Assessment from the Club’s Junior Development Coach where he has observed players during Skill Development and Academy sessions.

 - Feedback on players from last year’s coaches where applicable.